s-pl70/me/_teaching/2014-spring-teaching-1.md

 **Responsibilities:** -

-- "Led weekly discussion sections for undergraduate students"
+- Led weekly discussion sections for undergraduate students
-- "Graded assignments"
+- Graded assignments
-- "Provided critical feedback on their assignements, presentations, term papers"
+- Provided critical, constructive feedback on their assignements, presentations, term papers
-- "Helped students navigate within the course website and contents"
+- Helped students navigate within the course website and contents
-- "Maintained close communication with students to support their learning"
+- Maintained close communication with students to support their learning